Priygupt13/CMPE283_VirtualizationAssignments/README.md

     sudo dmesg

-By here we sould be able to see the message outputs for pinbased, procbased, procbased02, exit, entry, procbased03 features on terminal
+By here we should be able to see the message outputs for pinbased, procbased, procbased02, exit, entry, procbased03 features on terminal

     Below is the screenshot of output after executing commands: